abegross/ext-compose/README.md

 .XCompose
 =========

+I decided to take over the project from clsn, cuz kragen/xcompose is dead at this point, and I really like the project.

 As explained in <http://canonical.org/~kragen/setting-up-keyboard.html>, your Compose key in X11 is controlled by (among other things) the file `.XCompose` in your home directory.
 This file gives you a large set